kode-neko/kn-personal-blog/wordpress/wp-content/themes/bloglo/readme.txt

 Bloglo is distributed under the terms of the GNU GPLs

 == Changelog ==

+= 1.1.6 =
+* Added WeChat, QQ, Bilibili and Threads social icons.

 = 1.1.5 =
-* Telegram and Discord social icons added in header social menu.
+* Added Telegram and Discord social icons.

 = 1.1.4 =
 * Data escaping issue fixed.